 For investors with a very high net worth, building your own real estate structures may be an option.
 This carries a great amount of risk, but can also yield great reward (similar to individual syndication).
 The advantage is that all of the decision-making lies with you as the contractor; the disadvantage is that if this isn’t your area of expertise, there is a steep and potentially expensive learning curve.

 Your financial goals and personal preferences should influence your decision, but so should your logic.
 Always ask a myriad of questions of your partner, the contractor, or the manager you’re considering.
-That’s the only way to fully understand the options you have and what you’re investing in.
+That’s the only way to fully understand the options and what you’re investing in.